View or download CV here

 Industry, Non-Profit and Administrative Positions

-1998-2002 Consultant with the Drucker Foundation for Non-Profit Management, New York, NY.
-Trained the board members, staff, and consultants to utilize the Self-Assessment Tool.
-Analyzed research to develop training workbook for non-profit/corporate alliances.
+2015-present 1998-2002 Co-Founder and President, Race in the Marketplace (RIM) Research Network Lead activities of a research support network focused on marketplace equity.Consultant, The Drucker Foundation for Non-Profit Management, New York, NY.
+Trained the board members, staff, and consultants to utilize the Self-Assessment Tool (SAT).
+Analyzed research to develop a training workbook for non-profit/ corporate alliances.

-Curriculum Advisor with The LEAD Program at Kellogg, Evanston, IL.
-Designed and implemented academic business curriculum.
+Summers 1991-1994 Curriculum Advisor with The LEAD Program at Kellogg, Evanston, IL.
+Designed and implemented academic business curriculum for minoritized youth.

-1990-1991 Marketing Research Consultant with Allen Levis Organization, Winnetka, IL.
-Identified research, analyzed data, and identified key strategic implications.
+1990-1991 Marketing Research Consultant, Allen Levis Organization, Winnetka, IL.
+Conducted research, analyzed data, and identified key strategic implications.

 Summer 1990 Marketing Intern in the Post Cereal Division, General Foods USA, White Plains, NY.
 Developed, recommended, and implemented strategic actions.